Thea Bjelde

-Thea Bjelde (born 5 June 2000) is a Norwegian footballer who plays for Vålerenga and the Norway national team.
+Thea Bjelde (born 5 June 2000) is a Norwegian professional footballer who plays as defender for Bundesliga club VfL Wolfsburg and the Norway national team.

 Club career

 Early career

-She started her career in Sogndal, where she distinguished herself as the only girl on the G14 team at the Norway Cup in 2014.
-In the 2016 spring season she played for Kaupanger in the 2nd division.
+Bjelde started her career with Sogndal Fotball, where she distinguished herself as the only girl on the under-14 team in the Norway Cup.
+In early 2016, she joined Kaupanger in the 2nd division.

 Arna-Bjørnar (2016–2021)

 As a 16-year-old, she was brought to Arna-Bjørnar in the Toppserien.
 In 2018, the breakthrough came when Bjelde had a fantastic season, and was an important piece in the team that won bronze in the Toppserien.
 She was voted player of the year in Arna-Bjørnar, and nominated for breakthrough of the year in 2022 in the Toppserien.

 In early 2019, she suffered a cruciate ligament injury that put her out of football for a year.
 After returning from the injury, she bounced back strongly the following year, and was rewarded by being selected for the senior national team for the first time.
 She was also named player of the year in Arna-Bjørnar in 2020.
 As a 21-year-old, she was appointed captain in Arna-Bjørnar.